braintrustdata/tfreview/README.md

 ## Roadmap 🗺️

 - [ ] **CI/CD Integration**: GitHub Action to run and post results to a PR as clickable comment
+- [ ] **Easier installation**: Definitely want to switch to `uv` but the AI barely understands `uv`.
+Maybe I just ask it to rewrite it in Go.

 # Credits
-Cursor did all of this.
-Vibe coding is insanely frustrating, but I never would have created this myself without it.
-Apologies for the code.
-This isn't a work of art I carefully crafted and reviewed.
-I just wanted it to exist so that reviewing large terraform plans can now be humanly possible.
+Built entirely with AI in Cursor using plain english.
+The code quality matches my will to live after reviewing thousands of Terraform plans manually.
+Technically functional but deeply concerning.
+You're welcome.

+Seriously though, as horribly frustrating vibe coding is, I never would have built this myself without it.
+Vibe coding solved a long standing problem for me for $20/month (+ some mental anguish).